upendrak/swc-stanford-20180329/sessions/shell.rst

 	$ mv thesis/draft.txt thesis/quotes.txt

-The first parameter tells mv what we're "moving", while the second is where it's to go.
+The first parameter tells ``mv`` what we're "moving", while the second is where it's to go.
 In this case, we're moving ``thesis/draft.txt`` to ``thesis/quotes.txt``, which has the same effect as renaming the file.
-Sure enough, ls shows us that thesis now contains one file called ``quotes.txt``
+Sure enough, ``ls`` shows us that thesis now contains one file called ``quotes.txt``

-Just for the sake of inconsistency, mv also works on directories --- there is no separate mvdir command.
+Just for the sake of inconsistency, ``mv`` also works on directories --- there is no separate ``mvdir`` command.

+Let's move ``quotes.txt`` into the current working directory.
+We use ``mv`` once again, but this time we'll just use the name of a directory as the second parameter to tell mv that we want to keep the filename, but put the file somewhere new.
+(This is why the command is called "move".)
+In this case, the directory name we use is the special directory name ``.`` that we mentioned earlier.

 .. code-block :: bash

 	$ mv thesis/quotes.txt .

-The ``cp`` command works very much like mv, except it copies a file instead of moving it.
+The effect is to move the file from the directory it was in to the current working directory. ``ls`` now shows us that thesis is empty:

 .. code-block :: bash

+	$ ls thesis

+The ``cp`` command works very much like ``mv``, except it copies a file instead of moving it.
+We can check that it did the right thing using ``ls`` with two paths as parameters --- like most Unix commands, ``ls`` can be given thousands of paths at once:

+.. code-block :: bash

 	$ cp quotes.txt thesis/quotations.txt
+	$ ls quotes.txt thesis/quotations.txt
+	quotes.txt   thesis/quotations.txt

+To prove that we made a copy, let's delete the ``quotes.txt`` file in the current directory and then run that same ``ls`` again.

+.. code-block :: bash

+	$ rm quotes.txt
+	$ ls quotes.txt thesis/quotations.txt
+	ls: cannot access quotes.txt: No such file or directory thesis/quotations.txt

+This time it tells us that it can't find ``quotes.txt`` in the current directory, but it does find the copy in thesis that we didn't delete.

 - Exercise

-1. Suppose that you created a .txt file in your current directory to contain a list of the statistical tests you will need to do to analyze your data, and named it: statstics.txt
+1. Suppose that you created a ``.txt`` file in your current directory to contain a list of the statistical tests you will need to do to analyze your data, and named it: ``statstics.txt``

 After creating and saving this file you realize you misspelled the filename!
 You want to correct the mistake, which of the following commands could you use to do so?